rohan-flutterint/BenchmarkLanguage/README.md

 # Usage

-	give the executable permissions to the benchmark script for single threaded use command : ./benchmarking.sh singlthread for multi threaded use command : ./benchmarking multithread
+	give the executable permissions to the benchmark script : chmod 777 benchmark.sh for single threaded use command : ./benchmark.sh singlethread for multi threaded use command : ./benchmark.sh multithread